segp-uob/segp/dev/Worksheets/1_DevOps_ContiniousIntegration.md

 '''
 git remote add origin https://github.com/<username>/<repositoryname>.git
 '''
+Check git status again to make sure this is setup.

 ## Deployment

+Once we have a remote repository setup we need to add a tool we are going to use to easily move build outputs into a publically visible location.
+From here they can be served to your users.
+First add angular-cli-ghpages package to your project:

+'''
+ng add angular-cli-ghpages
+'''
+Once
 You can either manually enter your username and password for git each time (but this is not advised):
 '''
 ng deploy --repo=https://github.com/<username>/<repositoryname>.git --name="Your Git Username" --email=your.mail@example.org